At the end of the 18th century, the prison became known as “Butyrka prison fortress”. Source: Lori / Legion Media

 28 minutes later, Houdini emerged from the box.
 But although he may be the best-known, Houdini was just one of Butyrka’s celebrities.

 Founded in 1771, Butyrka housed Russia’s most dangerous criminal of the time – Yemelyan Pugachev, a Cossack leader of the great peasant rebellion.
-Butyrka witnessed Pugachev's last night before execution, and preserved his memory for long afterwards.
+Butyrka witnessed Pugachev's last night before

 The vertical cage in which Pugachev was forced to stand upright for days was kept in the inner yard of the prison for a hundred years along with his 22-pound fetters, and the tower where he was incarcerated still bears his name.